JulioAQuintana/FinalProject/README.md

  **Offense wins games, but defense wins championships**

 We would like to put this to the test.
 The NFL provides a wide range of statistics for each player, which we will aggregate for each team in the league.
 Statistics will then be categorized into those pertaining to "Defensive Stats", "Offensive Stats", and "Special Teams".
 Since there are a lot of statistics within each of those categories we will examine which are really valuable by applying EDA, and then Principal Component Analysis will be used to extract the principal components of each category.
-We will then train a classifier (Random Forest) that can accurately predict the likelihood that a team is champion, with the intention of analyzing the feature importance of principal components representing "Defensive Stats", "Offensive Stats", and "Special Teams", respectively.
+We will then train a classifier (Random Forest) that can accurately predict the likelihood of a team being the champion, with the intention of analyzing the feature importance of principal components representing "Defensive Stats", "Offensive Stats", and "Special Teams", respectively.

 ### Reason why we selected this topic

-As NFL fans, we would like to have a better understanding of which stats can be relevant for our teams to turn out as champions (or at lest make it to Playoffs), and we think this tool could help to bringing some light on the matter.
+As NFL fans, we would like to have a better understanding of which stats can be relevant for our teams to turn out as champions, and we think this tool could help to bring some light on the matter.

 ### Data Source

 After some searching we determined that the best source available is a Kaggle dataset (https://www.kaggle.com/kendallgillies/nflstatistics) that is broken down unto 19 csv's containing players' basic information, career stats and game logs with a variety of statistical metrics.

-Before deciding on Kaggle we considered some other sites, but they specialize on betting and have already done some of the work we want to do for our project, and we would prefer to do it on our own to make sure the results are not biased or have taken into consideration the wrong variables.
+Before deciding on Kaggle we considered some other sites, but they mostly specialize on betting and have already done some of the work we want to do for our project, and we would prefer to do it on our own to make sure the results are not biased or have taken into consideration the wrong variables.

 ### Questions we hope to answer

-The main quiestion we hope to answer is: Which of the teams' (offense, defense or special) performance can be determinant on winning the superbowl?
+The main quiestion we hope to answer is: Is it possible to predict the Super Bowl champion considering the available statistics?

 We can consider some other questions that we should answer in order to achieve our main goal, such as:
-- Which stats, of any team, weight the most for a team to be champion?
+- Which set of stats (Offense, Defense or Special Teams) weights the most for a team to be champion?
-- Is there a ratio between offense and defense that implies a higher chance to be SuperBowl champion?
-- Which stats, though widely recognized, may not be significant on whether a team will or not be champion?
+- Which specific stats weight the most for a team to be champion?

 ## Glosary